OCZ: History

 In November 2010, OCZ acquired intellectual property from Solid Data Inc., for Fibre Channel, SAS, and controller assets for solid state drives.
 The cost was approximately $950,000, paid with restricted common stock and cash.

 OCZ discontinued all RAM production, citing poor market performance and the weakening global DRAM market, by the end of their 2010 fiscal year on February 28, 2011.

 In March 2011, OCZ acquired Indilinx Company, Limited, a privately held fabless provider of flash controller silicon and software for SSDs, for approximately $32 million of OCZ common stock.

 On October 5, 2011, OCZ announced an intent to acquire PLX Technology's Abingdon R&D department (formerly Oxford Semiconductor), which specializes in storage SoC development.

 In 2012 OCZ acquired Sanrad Inc., a privately held provider of flash caching and virtualization software and hardware from the RAD Group; Sanrad became the OCZ Israel office.

 Reports in 2012 indicated that a possible acquisition of OCZ by Seagate Technology fell through.

 On September 17, 2012, founder and CEO Ryan Petersen was fired by his board of directors, and chief marketing officer Alex Mei was appointed as interim CEO.
 Media outlets speculated that Ryan was ousted by the board of directors.

+In the early 2010s, SSD devices with the OCZ brand that use SATA III, PCI Express, Serial attached SCSI and USB 3.0 interfaces, for both client and enterprise applications were produced and marketed.
+OCZ-branded power supply units were also manufactured.

 On October 10, 2012, OCZ appointed board member Ralph Schmitt as the company's president and CEO.
 Schmitt joined OCZ from PLX, where he served as president and CEO since 2008.